nayeshagandotra/nayeshagandotra.github.io/_projects/apple.md

 <!-- Subheading -->

 <p style="margin-top: 0.3em;">
-    For verifying tip related theories and proposed design changes, I made use of the following experimental tools:
+    For verifying tip related theories and proposed design changes, I made use of the following tools:
 </p>

 <ol>